Jack Bowsher

 Now a teacher, Jack is inspiring another generation of historians as Head of History in a secondary school in Hertfordshire.
 Alongside this, he recently completed a Military History Masters with Distinction, at the University of Wolverhampton.
 His dissertation research meant he was selected for the fringe Arsenal Stage at the 2023 We Have Ways Festival Drei, where he gave a talk about the use of armour in Burma and India during the Second World War.

-Jack’s book Forgotten Armour: Tank Warfare in Burma was published by Chiselbury on 1 July 2024 and is available for here:
+Jack’s first book Forgotten Armour: Tank Warfare in Burma was published by Chiselbury on 1 July 2024 and is available for here.

 Previous